google/asylo-site/_docs/concepts/ekep.md

 An `ABORT` message is sent by an EKEP participant when it detects an error.
-Once a participant receives an `ABORT` message from its peer, it must immediately terminate the handshake.
+Once a participant receives an `ABORT` message from its peer, it must immediately stop the handshake.
 An `ABORT` message has the following format.

 ```protobuf
 message AbortMessage {